MicrosoftDocs/biztalk-docs/biztalk/core/security-in-biztalk-adapter-for-peoplesoft-enterprise.md

 ---
-title: "Security in BizTalk Adapter for PeopleSoft Enterprise | Microsoft Docs"
+title: "Security in BizTalk Adapter for PeopleSoft Enterprise"
-description: Use enterprise single sign-on (SSO) to secure your applications that use the PeopleSoft Enterprise adapter in BizTalk ms.custom: "" ms.date: "10/19/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+description: Use enterprise single sign-on (SSO) to secure your applications that use the PeopleSoft Enterprise adapter in BizTalk ms.custom: "" ms.date: "10/19/2017" ms.prod: "biztalk-server" ms.reviewer: "" ms.suite: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 2cfdf0db-6f83-4322-a57a-e373c7245700
-caps.latest.revision: 8
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Security in BizTalk Adapter for PeopleSoft Enterprise